 5. Alfalfa Hay

-Celery is good food for guinea pigs and can be given to guinea pigs by cutting it into small pieces and giving them only a few times per week, because of the amount of oxalates and sodium in contains.
+Celery is good food for guinea pigs.
+However, you can only give it to guinea pigs by cutting it into small pieces and only a few times per week because of the amount of oxalates and sodium it contains.